vanaeken/popular-on-github/readme.txt

 Popularity is calculated by adding the number of GitHub stars and the number of git@github.com/{owner}/{name}.git references on the Web.

+SECRETS

+For the application to be tested and run properly, the file src/main/resources/secrets.properties must exist.
+The file must contain the necessary secrets, and use the template below.
+The file in not under source control.

+github_username={s1}
+github_token={s2}
+google_search_engine_id={s3}
+google_key={s4}

 BUILDING, TESTING, RUNNING, EXPERIMENTING

 mvn package